peteroupc/peteroupc.github.io/randomfunc.md

 **Requires random real numbers.**

+The beta distribution is a bounded distribution; its two parameters, `a` and `b`, are both greater than 0 and describe the distribution's shape.
+Depending on `a` and `b`, the shape can be a smooth peak or a smooth valley.

-In the following method, which generates a random number that follows a _beta distribution_, `a` and `b` are two parameters each greater than 0.
-The range of the beta distribution is [0, 1).
+The following method generates a random number that follows a _beta distribution_, in the interval [0, 1).

     METHOD BetaDist(self, a, b)
       if b==1 and a==1: return RNDU01()